thefstalphabet/moviepedia/README.md

 ## Tools that are used

-React, HTML, CSS, Javascript, Node, Express, MongoDB, JWT, Socket.io, and Some NPM Packages
+React, HTML, CSS, Javascript, Redux, Node, Express, MongoDB, JWT, Joi, and Some NPM Packages